Alex Pedersen (politician): Tenure

-Pedersen identifies as a progressive Democrat, although he has also been described as a "pro-business moderate."
-Pedersen pushed for an amendment to Seattle's comprehensive plan in May 2023 that would impose "impact fees" on new housing to fund transportation projects.
+Pedersen co-sponsored an amendment to Seattle's comprehensive plan in May 2023 that would have imposed "impact fees" on new housing to fund transportation projects.
 Other councilmembers had proposed similar plans to create impact fees on new development as early as 2014.
-Pedersen said that the new tax would allow Seattle to reduce its taxes on homeowners by raising them on renters.
+Pedersen said the fees could allow the city to offset the property taxes used for the Seattle Transportation Levy.

 In January 2023, Pedersen announced that he would not seek re-election to a second term.
-The Seattle Times described his first term voting record as being "consistently more centrist than his more left-leaning peers".
+The Seattle Times described his first-term voting record as "consistently more centrist than his more left-leaning peers".

 Personal life

 Pedersen lives in the Ravenna neighborhood of Northeast Seattle with his wife and two children.